gillian-guide/GTAIV.EFLC.FusionFix-GFWLMin/readme.md

 **Just because it says GFWL Patch doesn't mean you can't use this with xliveless.*

-**Some features made after v2.4.2 lack an implementation for nonCE, so in some ways, the experience is subpar to CE.*
+**Some features made after v2.4.2 lack an implementation for nonCE, so in some ways, the experience is subpar to CE.
+Though a lot of issues were alleviated thanks to [Kev7cks](https://github.com/Kev7cks).*

 The original repository has no support for GFWL (it does have support for outdated patches themselves, however - props to Fusion Team for keeping new features in-tact for old versions).
 This fork attempts to mitigate that with several simple fixes: